Am I Ready for FAANG? One Test That Tells You

 The solution builds from the pattern's invariant, not from memory of a similar problem.
 You aren't recalling "this one used a hash map."
 You're reasoning: "the expand condition is met when the character count stays under K, the contract condition kicks in when it exceeds K, and the window tracks the maximum length seen so far."

 Before you run the code, you trace it.
 You pick a small input, walk through the variables step by step, and verify the logic produces the right output.
-This mental dry run catches the bugs that random test-and-submit misses.
+This mental dry run catches the bugs that random test and submit misses.
 It's also exactly what interviewers watch for: the ability to verify correctness without a compiler.

 You submit.
 It passes.
 The timer still shows eight minutes remaining.
-Not because you rushed, but because identification took two minutes instead of fifteen, and construction followed a clear model rather than trial-and-error.
+Not because you rushed, but because identification took two minutes instead of fifteen, and construction followed a clear model rather than trial and error.

 That's what readiness looks like.
 Not "I feel confident."
 A repeatable, observable performance.
 The FAANG Coding Interview Preparation Playbook covers where this test fits in the full preparation arc from first study session to interview day.